cipherdevgroup/carelib/README.md

 # CareLib

-A collection of helpful functions and classes to make creating an awesome theme more enjoyable.
+A collection of helpful classes to make creating an awesome theme more enjoyable.